Cattle grazing and fencing at Stoke Park

 Grazing helps the land because it:

-- provides a more sustainable and natural way to manage the land, particularly where scrub can’t be controlled by machines
+- provides a more sustainable, cost effective and natural way to manage the land

 Goat grazing in the WWII anti aircraft gun battery